-Figure 12-8 Unattended Baggage Detection
+Figure 12-7 Unattended Baggage Detection

-- Step 3 Select a Camera to configure. - Step 4 Check Enable Unattended Baggage Detection. - Step 5 Optionally, check Save VCA Picture to save the captured pictures of unattended baggage detection. - Step 6 Follow the steps to set the detection rules and detection areas. - 13) Select an Arming Region to configure.
-Up to 4 regions are selectable. - 14) Drag the sliders to set Time Threshold and Sensitivity.
+Step 4 Check Enable Unattended Baggage Detection.

+- Step 5 Optionally, check Save VCA Picture to save the captured pictures of unattended baggage detection. - Step 6 Follow the steps to set the detection rules and detection areas. - 1) Select an Arming Region to configure.
+Up to 4 regions are selectable. - 2) Drag the sliders to set Time Threshold and Sensitivity.